Missing in Utah: Men dedicated to finding Dylan Rounds

 “So Lance is being very careful in these mines,” Corbin said.
 “We don’t want to have people to have to come out and rescue us.”

 He said they let others know they’ll be searching and when to expect their return.
-For now, there’s no plans to stop searching for Dylan.
+For now, there are no plans to stop searching for Dylan.

 “Until he’s found, until someone finds him,” said Corbin.
 “We pray that anybody finds him, not just us.”